MitchellJThomas/markdown-cv/index.md

  - Lead Engineer
  - QA Architect

-Lead Engineer creating DoubleClick's Ad technology acquired by Google in 2007 and still in use today.
+<p>Lead Engineer creating DoubleClick's Ad technology acquired by Google
+in 2007 and still in use today.</p>

 ## Education